EgzonIseini/VP_Project/README.md

 ## 01. Introduction

-**BBTan** (FINKI) - is an attempt to recreate the widely famous and popular BBTAN game, whose popularity is especially noticeable in mobile devices.
+**BBTan** (FINKI) - is an attempt to recreate the widely famous and popular [BBTAN game](https://play.google.com/store/apps/details?id=com.crater.bbtan), whose popularity is especially noticeable on mobile devices.
 We felt that the re-implementation of this game would be an ideal project as it covers the more important aspects of the Visual Programming course, especially painting using Windows Forms.

-In the following documentations we have outlined the more important things of the project and the implementation itself.
+In the following sections of this documentation we have outlined some of the most important problems of the project and its implementation.
 For anything else, the demo of the game and the source code can be checked.

 ## 02. The Game